manuparra/docker_ldap/README.md

 # Working with LDAP on a docker container.
-Startin with LDAP command-line utilities
+Starting with LDAP command-line utilities

 Manuel Parra & José Manuel Benítez, 2016